 Storyline – 5/10

-The story involves the four familiar heroes Sonic, Tails, Knuckles and Amy chasing their arch-nemesis Dr Eggman only to arrive in an uncharted world, and accidentally awaken a potentially greater threat called Lyric, who had laid dormant for centuries.
+The story of Sonic Boom: Rise of Lyric involves the four familiar heroes Sonic, Tails, Knuckles, and Amy chasing their arch-nemesis Dr. Eggman only to arrive in an uncharted world, and accidentally awaken a potentially greater threat called Lyric, who had laid dormant for centuries.
 After awakening Lyric, he and Eggman team up, and it is up to Sonic and company to stop them.
 The main problems I had with the game’s story were that it seemed to be mainly fan service.
 There’s no back story given to any of either the main or supporting characters and there isn’t really any true insight provided into any of them either.
 Though it does include a lot of classic Sonic characters, such as Shadow and Metal Sonic, as well as a few new ones thrown in for good measure, it clearly works best for fans of the series, and the developers have seemingly made no attempt at trying to weed in potentially new fans of the series by possibly explaining fully who these characters really are, or why they should even care.

 Originality – 6/10

 I believe the thing that developers got most right in the entire process of making this game was their willingness to take the Sonic the Hedgehog franchise into a daring and initially potentially exciting new direction.
 But aside from that, there isn’t much else that people will be able to point out about this title to effectively distinguish it from the many other great 3D platformers that have come before it, such as Okami and Sly Cooper.
-Bob Rafei’s influences are also made far too obvious throughout, and for a developers who over the years has made a habit of reinventing himself in terms of artistic presentation, I think the effort he has made in the development of this game is very unworthy of him.
+Bob Rafei’s influences are also made far too obvious throughout, and for a developer who over the years has made a habit of reinventing himself in terms of artistic presentation, I think the effort he has made in the development of this game is very unworthy of him.